 ED Data Wrangling Exercises#

 Emergency departments around the world must deal with highly attendance numbers on a daily basis.
 The following exercises work with multiple ED datasets.
-You will wrangle the dataset into a useful format using pandas
+You will wrangle the dataset into a useful format using pandas and then visualise the time series using matplotlib.

 The data sets used in these exercises are synthetic, but have been generated to reflect real emergency department demand in the United Kingdom.